NREL/rdtools/docs/sphinx/source/index.rst

 Citing RdTools
 --------------
-To cite RdTools, please use the following along with the version number and the specific DOI coresponding to that version from `zenodo <https://doi.org/10.5281/zenodo.1210316>`_:
+To cite RdTools, please use the following along with the version number and the specific DOI coresponding to that version from `Zenodo <https://doi.org/10.5281/zenodo.1210316>`_:

 -  Michael G. Deceglie, Ambarish Nag, Adam Shinn, Gregory Kimball, Daniel Ruth, Dirk Jordan, Jiyang Yan, Kevin Anderson, Kirsten Perry,